Natural Treatment for Stomach Ulcers

 - Fatty meats, like rabbit, jarred fish, fried or hard-boiled eggs.

-- Recently baked breads, chocolate-filled cookies, sweets, whole grains.
+- Recently baked breads, chocolate-filled cookies, sweets, or whole grains.

 - Vegetables cooked with bacon.

-- Flatulent vegetables like cabbage, cauliflower, or even onions, raw peppers, or artichokes.
+- Flatulent vegetables like cabbage, cauliflower, onions, raw peppers, or artichokes.

-- Acidic fruits, fruit is syrup, sugar-coated, raw, and unripe fruits.
+- Acidic fruits, fruit syrup, sugar-coated, raw, or unripe fruits.

 - Coffee, tea, guarana, carbonated or alcoholic beverages.

 - Cubed soups, honey, baked goods and cakes, concentrated broths, fried foods, chocolate, spicy sauces, dried fruits, or ice cream.